David N. Farr

 Farr joined the company in 1981 in a corporate staff position.
 During his career at Emerson, he has served in a range of senior staff and management positions at corporate and business units – including serving four years as the Hong Kong-based president of Emerson’s Asia-Pacific operations, overseeing the Process Management business, and serving as the company’s chief operating officer.
 From 2005 to 2010, he also served as the company’s president.

 As Emerson’s CEO, Farr has been an active member of several business and industry organizations over the years.
-He currently serves on the board of directors of the National Association of Manufacturers (NAM).
+He currently serves on the executive committee of the National Association of Manufacturers (NAM) board of directors.
 He also is a member of the board of directors of IBM and serves on the board of the US-China Business Council.

 Committed to giving back to the community, Farr is active in a wide range of civic and charitable organizations in St. Louis.
 He is a member and past president of Civic Progress, an organization of chief executives from leading companies in St. Louis who work together to promote the region.
 He also currently serves on the executive board of the Municipal Theatre Association of St. Louis (The Muny at Forest Park).
 In 2012, he received the Semper Fidelis Award from the Marine Corps Scholarship Foundation, and in 2011, he was named St. Louis Citizen of the Year.

 Farr received a bachelor’s degree in chemistry from Wake Forest University and a master’s degree in business administration from Vanderbilt University.